jumpcredit/SNAP-BBCE-History/README.md

 ## What is BBCE?

-SNAP eligibilty rules are set at a federal level, with two of the income requirements being:
+SNAP eligibility rules are set at a federal level, with two of the income requirements being:

 - A gross income limit set at 130% of the Federal Poverty Level (FPL)
 - An asset limit of $2,750 (also known as the resource limit)

 Households that include a member who is 60 or older or has a disability don't have to meet the gross income limit and have a higher asset limit.
 There is also a net income limit which under federal rules all households must meet.

 Broad-based categorical eligibility (BBCE) is a policy that allows states to set their own income and asset limits for SNAP.
-If a state has a BBCE policy, they can add a alternative path to SNAP eligibility with increased gross income limits and increased or removed asset limits.
+If a state has a BBCE policy, they can add an alternative path to SNAP eligibility with increased gross income limits and increased or removed asset limits.

 Here's the [USDA's definition:](https://www.fns.usda.gov/snap/broad-based-categorical-eligibility)